Tiny size, massive sound

-An ECC83 and 12AX7 preamp valve give the Orange Micro Terror it's classic valve warmth, and it has a solid state preamp valve..
-These industry standard tubes really rock, and with the lower than usual wattage Micro Terror is particulary good for recording when fully cranked, producing a creamy smooth distortion that could give much bigger amps a serious run for their money, and a lot more character than most solid state amps.
+An ECC83/12AX7 preamp valve gives the Orange Micro Terror it's classic valve warmth, and it has a solid state power section.
+These industry standard tubes really rock, and with the lower than usual wattage Micro Terror is particularly good for recording when fully cranked, producing a creamy smooth distortion that could give much bigger amps a serious run for their money, and a lot more character than most solid state amps.

 Despite being the smallest amp in the Terror family, it is still built to the same rugged specifications with a high tensile steel case and superior Orange build quality.
-At less than a kilo it is amazingly protable, a session guitarist could be forgiven for carrying this around in there car for any last minute opportunities.
+At less than a kilo it is amazingly portable, a session guitarist could be forgiven for carrying this around in there car for any last minute opportunities.

 The Micro Terror truly astounds when the speaker out socket is plugged into a 4x12", which makes it ideal for studio, live rehearsal and even the local pub gig.
 Sound engineers will be back on your Christmas card list as the MT allows you big gig sounds at mixable levels.
 At 0.85kg, its smaller than a bag of sugar, at £99, it's fantastic value for money... neither your wallet or your back need take the strain in exchange for a classic guitar sound!